tatianaazulay/java-interpreter/README.md

 Language description:
--it consists of assignments and each variable is the integer type.
+*it consists of assignments and each variable is the integer type.
--only operators that give integer values are included.
+*only operators that give integer values are included.
 Program:
 Assignment*
 Assignment:  Identifier = Exp;